Childbirth and newborns statistics by region

 DEFINITIONS

-Labour – is contraction of muscles uteri with complete expulsion of ovule of fetus in 22 weeks or later from the first day of the last menstrual period.
+Labour – the contraction of muscles of uterus with complete expulsion of ovule of fetus in 22 weeks or later from the first day of the last menstrual period.

 Newborn– infant in age from the birth till 28 day (till age 27 days 23 hours and 59 minutes).

-Live births – is complete expulsion or extraction from its mother of a product of conception, irrespective of the duration of the pregnancy, which, after such separation, breathes or shows any other evidence of life, such as beating of the heart, pulsation of the umbilical cord, or definite movement of voluntary muscles, whether or not the umbilical cord has been cut or the placenta is attached.
+Live births – is complete expulsion or extraction of a fetus from its mother, irrespective of the duration of the pregnancy, who, after such separation, breathes or shows any other signs of life, such as a heartbeat, pulsation of the umbilical cord, or definite movement of voluntary muscles, whether or not the umbilical cord has been cut or the placenta is attached.

-Birth weigh – for live births should preferably be measured within the first hour of life before significant postnatal weight loss has occurred.
+Birth weight – the first weight of the fetus or newborn determined after birth.
+For live births, birth weight should preferably be determined within the first hour of life, before significant postnatal weight loss occurs.
 The definitions of “low”, “very low” and “extremely low” birth weight don’t constitute mutually exclusive categories (i.e. “low” includes “very low” and “extremely low”, while “very low” includes “extremely low”).

-Mature newborn – is a morphological and functional fully developed, term newborn or stillborn with the birth weight more than 2500 grams and gestation between 37 to 42 completed weeks.
+Mature newborn – morphologically and functionally fully developed, term newborn or stillborn with a birth weight no less than 2500 grams and gestational age between 37 to 42 completed weeks.

-Premature – is a preterm newborn or stillborn with especially low (500-999 grams), very low (1000-1499 grams) or low (1500-2499 grams) birth weight and has prematurerity signs and difficulties of adaptation in the perinatal period which are proportional of the degree of prematurity and gestation under 37 completed weeks.
+Premature – a preterm newborn or stillborn with extremely low (500-999 grams), very low (1000-1499 grams) or low (1500-2499 grams) birth weight and has prematurity signs and difficulties of adaptation in the perinatal period which are proportional of the degree of prematurity and gestation under 37 completed weeks.

-Complete antenatal care – women has registered for antenatal care timely (untill 12th gestational week) and received it in accordance with Cabinet Regulation No. 611 “Procedures for providing childbirth assistance” Annex 1.
+Complete antenatal care – women has registered for antenatal care timely (until 12th gestational week) and received it in accordance with Cabinet Regulation No. 611 “Procedures for providing childbirth assistance” Annex 1.

 Incomplete antenatal care – antenatal care has not been performed in accordance with Cabinet Regulation No. 611 “Procedures for providing childbirth assistance” Annex 1.

-Without antenatal care – women has not registered for antenatal care and has not receive it.
+Without antenatal care – woman has not registered for antenatal care and has not received it.

 Out-of-hospital deliveries – childbirth occurred unplanned at home, in vehicle, elsewhere.

-Statistical region– data are classified by region of the healthcare institution according Cabinet of Ministers Order No. 271 “On statistical regions of the Republic of Latvia and their administrative units”.
+Statistical region– data are classified by region of the healthcare institution according Cabinet of Ministers Order No. 911 “On statistical regions of the Republic of Latvia and their administrative units”.
+Until 2024 region of the healthcare institution was classified according to Cabinet of Ministers Order No. 271 “On statistical regions of the Republic of Latvia and their administrative units”.

 Medical Birth register, Centre for Disease Prevention and Control of Latvia